-The Company issued the Underwriter's Warrants to H.J.
-Meyers & Co., Inc. (formerly Thomas James and Associates) at the closing of the Company's public offering of Common Shares during February 1994.
-The Underwriter's Warrants entitle the holders to purchase up to 90,000 Common

-Shares at an exercise price of \$7.18 per share.
-The Underwriter's Warrants became exercisable on February 24, 1995 and will expire if not exercised by 5:00 p.m.
-Eastern Standard Time on February 23, 1999.
-The number of Common Shares issuable upon the exercise of the Underwriter's Warrants, and the exercise price per share, are subject to pro rata adjustment to prevent dilution in the event of a split-up, stock dividend, combination, or other recapitalization of the Company.
+The Company issued the Underwriter's Warrants to Emanuel and Company at the closing of the Company's initial public offering of Common Shares during March 1992.
+The Underwriter's Warrants entitle the holders to purchase up to 76,073 Common Shares at an exercise price of \$7.81 per share, as adjusted.
+The Underwriter's Warrants became exercisable on March 5, 1993 and will expire if not exercised by 5:00 p.m.
+Eastern Standard Time on March 4, 1997.
+The number of Common Shares issuable upon the exercise of the Underwriter's Warrants, and the exercise price per share, are subject to pro rata adjustment to prevent dilution in the event of a split-up, stock dividend, combination, or other recapitalization of the Company, or in the event that the Company issues or sells any Common Shares, or any options, warrants or other securities exchangeable for or convertible into Common Shares, for an effective price per Common Share less than the exercise price, subject, however, to certain exceptions for employee compensation and benefit plans and sales of Common Shares upon the exercise of the Warrants and certain outstanding options.
+The Underwriter's Warrants were not transferrable prior to March 12, 1993 except to officers of Emanuel and Company or certain successors in interest through merger, liquidation or other reorganization.
+If, after March 12, 1993, the Underwriter's Warrants are transferred to a person other than an officer, director or shareholder of Emanuel and Company, other than by will or the laws of descent, the Underwriter's Warrants so transferred will expire unless exercised immediately upon such transfer.

-The foregoing description of the Underwriter's Warrants is only a summary and is qualified in all respects to the full text of the form of Underwriter's Warrant, a copy of which is on file with the Company and the Securities and Exchange Commission.
+The foregoing description of the Warrants and Underwriter's Warrants is only a summary and is qualified in all respects to the full text of the form of Warrant and Underwriter's Warrant, a copy of which is on file with the Company and the Securities and Exchange Commission.